CruxConnect/crux-docs/_product/create_item_supplier.md

   {: title="Response" }

 ---
 Create Items allows you to create (add) an item in a Supplier account.
-By providing  Your username and password are optional as you can send your authorization token to receive this information.
+By providing the required request parameters you may create a new item.

 ### Request Parameters: